camunda/camunda-docs-manual/content/reference/rest/task/attachment/post-task-attachment.md

 ---

-Create an attachment for a task.
+Creates an attachment for a task.

 # Method